1,400th Weekly Rally Held to Protest Japan's Wartime Sex Slavery

 The victims' testimonies, however, have continuously been denied by Tokyo.
 A controversial agreement between Seoul and Tokyo under the previous Park Geun-hye administration in 2015 to "finally and irreversibly" resolve the issue further reduced chances for the victims to get a proper apology.

-The two countries are facing their worst crisis since a 1965 treaty normalized diplomatic ties amid a trade row triggered by Japan's export curbs against South Korea in an apparent retaliation against South Korean top court rulings on Japan's wartime forced labor compensation.
+The two countries are facing their worst crisis since a 1965 treaty normalized diplomatic ties amid a trade row triggered by Japan's export curbs against South Korea in an apparent retaliation against the South Korean top court’s rulings on Japan's wartime forced labor compensation.

 Time is quickly running out for the elderly victims.
 Only 20 registered with the government are still alive.